bieschke/nuffle/README.md

 MySQL you'll definitely need to modify the db uri configuration variable.

-Step 5: Create the Nuffle schema in your Nuffle database.
+5: Create the Nuffle schema in your Nuffle database.
 Assuming you've managed to configure yourself correctly, just do this:

     python ./src/data.py

 The Python "data" module when executed directly will recreate all of the necessary tables in your database, and install a base set